4 min read

 Where you’ll live

-You may be sure about the sort of accommodation you want, but that’s actually only one part of the decision-making process.
+You may be sure about the sort of accommodation you want, but that’s actually only part of the decision-making process.
 You also need to factor in location, as student accommodation can be on campus or at varying distances from your university.

-With on-campus accommodation you’re at the centre of student life, just minutes away on foot from lecture halls and labs, plus all the university’s facilities, sports facilities and Student Union run activities.
+With on-campus accommodation you’re at the centre of student life, just minutes away on foot from lecture halls and labs, plus all the university’s facilities, sports facilities and Student Union activities.
 This makes it very easy to get involved in the social side of university life – so much so, you may rarely leave the campus environment!

-In popular student accommodation areas off campus you’ll often find lots of shops, bars and food outlets, bringing a completely different vibe to your living experience.
+In popular student accommodation areas off campus, you’ll often find lots of shops, bars and food outlets, bringing a completely different vibe to your living experience.

 You may also like the fact that you leave campus behind at the end of the day, but remember to factor in transport to and from university, and the time it takes to make the journey.